This article will help you:

-If employment cannot be verified using this database information, a researcher will contact the employer directly, using information provided by the candidate or discovered through our research.
+If employment cannot be verified using this database information, a researcher will contact the employer directly, using the information provided by the candidate or discovered through our research.

 Notes are made on each of these attempts, and are available in the candidate's Report.

 If previous employers cannot be verified, Checkr will generate an exception, and request that the candidate upload a W2, a letter from their former HR department on company letterhead, or an old pay stub to the Candidate Portal.

 After the exception is issued, your candidate will have 7 days to provide the requested documentation.
 If they do not upload this documentation within the 7 day window, the report will expire and a new report must be generated, and a new invitation issued to your candidate.